lmatha0/Machine-Learning-Projects/README.md

 This is a repository for various machine learning projects to understand the code behind algorithms.
-The idea is to gain more familiarity by implementing these algorithms from scratch and without any advanced libraries to gain deeper insight on the code used.
+The idea is to gain more familiarity by implementing these algorithms from scratch to develop stronger coding skills and understand the mathematical concepts behind the algorithms used.

 Projects: